Regina Mundi Catholic College: Facilities and grounds

 RMC is situated on 50 acres of land, bounded by Wellington Road to the west, the London District Catholic School Board to the north, a pond and forest to the east, and Scotland Drive about 500 metres to the south.

 The four-level Main Building, Three self-contained portables, two which are used by the CEC and one of which being the dance studio, a track and football field with field house, and a soccer pitch make up the entire secondary school campus.

 The school has a great deal of parking, surrounding the entire Main Building.
 School buses will wrap around the building when picking students up.

 In addition to having internet access from each classroom, the library resource center catalogs are available online to the students.
 Three classrooms are dedicated to learning services for students with learning disabilities.

 In 2015, the school board was granted $19.2 million to replace Regina Mundi College.
-As of January 2021, there has been no work to replace the school.
+However, no work was done to replace the school due to inflation and high demolition costs.
+In October 2023, the Ministry of Education granted $51.6 million to replace the school.
+Construction began in early 2024, and is set to finish by 2026.